2019 Gathering & Annual Sessions

 Join Friends from all over the SEYM region and beyond for 5 days of retreats, workshops, worship-sharing, the Walton Lecture, Intergenerational fun, a great Youth Program, and our Yearly Business Meeting Sessions.

-Registration closed March 11.
-However, there may be a few spaces left.
+Registration closes April 1.
+However, there may be a few spaces left after that date.
 To check on availability of meals & rooms, you may go ahead & register online, or contact:

 Retreat Session 2 Saturday, March 31, 10 am – 12 noon

 Changing Systems, Changing Ourselves: Undoing Racism for Accompaniment & Resistance

 Lucy will take participants through an examination of themselves as participants in the system of white supremacy and how to become powerful agents for racial justice.
 She will discuss patterns of white folks’ engagement with naming/seeing racism that block forward movement including white fragility and other group dynamics and how to practice mindful self-reflection in order to interrupt internalized racial patterns.
 She will explore with participants the theology and practice of accompanying grassroots organizations led by those most impacted by injustice.
 We will explore real life examples to make the content vivid.
 (This retreat is targeted for white folks, but people of color are welcome.
 The material is created with a white/ally audience in mind)